 We acknowledge that our Centre is located in Mi’kma’ki (MEEG-MA-GEE), the traditional and unceded territory of the Mi’kmaq.
 Tatamagouche is a historical and contemporary gathering place for the Mi’kmaq, and the name Tatamagouche is derived from a Mi’kmaq word which roughly translates to “the place where the water is barred by sand.”

 We recognize and honor the Mi’kmaq for our respective rights to reside here in harmony and for the continued well-being of this territory.
-We commit to peace and friendship and strive to work together with the Mi’kmaq and other Indigenous nations to preserve the lands and waters, and to live out our roles and responsibilities as Treaty people within the sacred Treaties of Peace and Friendship.
+We commit to peace and friendship and work together with the Mi’kmaq and other Indigenous nations to preserve the lands and waters, and to live out our roles and responsibilities as Treaty people within the sacred Treaties of Peace and Friendship.